matt5834/course-in-a-box/modules/end/_posts/2000-01-04-articulations.markdown

 ###Staccato
 A dot placed directly above or below the note tells the musician to play that note short and seperate.
-(This is a differente symbol from teh **rhythm dot.**)
+(This is a differente symbol from the **rhythm dot.**)

 ![staccatoGif](https://dl.dropboxusercontent.com/u/12899352/Gifs/staccatoDemo.gif)

 ###Slurs
 Slurs are lines placed above or below the notes that tell the musician to play those notes smooth and connected.
+(This is a differente symbol from the **tie.**)

 ![slursGif](https://dl.dropboxusercontent.com/u/12899352/Gifs/slursDemo.gif)